Jitanshu-commits/Pathfinding/README.md

 Pygame: Install it using pip install pygame.
 Feel free to contribute, report issues, or suggest improvements!
 Happy pathfinding!

-PS: I made alot of similar programs/codes feel free to ping me for my previous codes(this is the most polished version of my code)
+PS: I made alot of similar programs/codes(that don't work/ are bad) feel free to ping me for my previous codes(this is the most polished version of my code and it works! :)
 Thanks!